johnno1962/injectionforxcode/README.md

 Code shared across the above scripts including the code that patches classes into categories.

-## Script line prefix conventions:
+## Script output line prefix conventions:

 __#/__ directory to be monitored for individual file changes (n/a in plugin version)